romilly/quick2wire-gpio-admin/README.md

 header pin numbers or the GPIO numbers assigned to header pins by the Raspberry Pi documentation.

-The example above uses SOC GPIO 22, which corresponds to header pin 8 on the Raspberry Pi, and that pin is named GPIO 3 in the Raspberry Py documentation.
+The example above uses SOC GPIO 22, which corresponds to header pin 8 on the Raspberry Pi, and that pin is named GPIO 3 in the Raspberry Pi documentation.

 All very confusing!